-Will the work reduce the employment opportunities for the surrounding communities?
-Will the work cause limits to people's access to the water, public services or other resources that they depend on?
-Will there be a reduction in income for the communities?
-Will the work induce conflict?
-Community Health and Safety I Is there a possibility that the work will cause child delinquency (school drop- outs, child abuse, child labour, etc.?)
-Is there a chance that the work will cause labour influx to the area?
-Is there a risk that the project will lead to gender disparity or gender-based violence?
-Is there a possibility that there will be an increased exposure of the community to communicable diseases such as HIV/AIDS?
-Is there a risk that there will be an increased insecurity due to introduction of the project?
-Is there a risk that the work will lead to substance abuse (drug abuse, excessive alcohol consumption, etc.)?
-Is there a vulnerable population affected (children, disabled, elderly, minority group etc.) requiring temporary resettlement?
-If yes to any of the above, please document the context and describe the situation and coordinate with NRPB Environmental/Social Policy Officer for more guidance.
-Labor Issues Are there potential hazards to the workers?
-Are the proper PPEs provided to the workers?
-Are there procedures incorporated that can be used in emergency situations?
+4. Will the work cause limits to people's access to the water, public services or other resources that they depend on?
+5. Will there be a reduction in income for the communities?
+6. Will the work possibly induce conflict?
+If so, please describe?
+Community Health and Safety 7.
+Is there a possibility that the work will cause child delinquency (school drop-outs, child abuse, child labor, etc.?)
+8. Is there a chance that the work will cause labor influx to the area?
+9. Is there a risk that the project will lead to gender disparity or gender- based violence?
+10. Is there a possibility that there will be an increased exposure of the community to communicable diseases such as HIV/AIDS?
+11. Is there a risk that there will be increased safety concerns due to introduction of the project?
+12. Is there a risk that the work will lead to substance abuse (drug abuse, excessive alcohol consumption, etc.)?
+13. Is there a vulnerable population affected (children, disabled, elderly, minority group etc.) requiring temporary relocation?
+14. Is there a possibility that there will be an increased exposure of the community to COVID-19?
+Labor Issues 1 I 15.
+Are there potential hazards to the workers?
+16. Are the proper PPEs provided to the workers?
+17. Are COVID-19 provisions in place?
+18. Are there procedures incorporated that can be used in emergency situations? situ es to any of the above, please document the context and describe the lation and coordinate with NRPB Environmental/Social Policy Officer for re guidance.

 3.5.
-Environmental and Social Risks Screening of Minor Works
+Environmental and Social Risks Screening of Minor and Moderate Works

-NRPB carried out an environmental and social risk screening for the construction of minor works to be carried out under the different project components and the potential environmental and social negative impacts.
+NRPB carried out an environmental and social risk screening for the construction of minor and moderate works to be carried out under the different project components and the potential environmental and social negative impacts.
 For details please refer to Table 3.5.
 The environmental and social risk screening helped identify the environmental and social mitigation measures described in Table 4.1 (next section).